Right To Health in India: Constitutional Perspective

 Right to Health in International human Rights Law

 The right to the highest attainable standard of health is a human right recognized in international human rights law.
-The International Covenant on Economic, Social and Cultural Rights, widely considered as the central instrument of protection for the right to health, recognizes “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.”
+The International Covenant on Economic, Social and Cultural Rights, widely considered the central instrument of protection for the right to health, recognizes “the right of everyone to the enjoyment of the highest attainable standard of physical and mental health.”
 It is important to note that the Covenant gives both mental health, which has often been neglected, and physical health equal consideration.

 Subsequent international and regional human rights instruments address the right to health in various ways.
 Some are of general application while others address the human rights of specific groups, such as women or children.